About the anus

 - ulcers around the anus

 Not everyone with these symptoms has anal cancer.
-Other conditions, such as haemorrhoids or tears in the anal canal (anal fissures), can also cause these changes.
-However, if the symptoms are ongoing, see your general practitioner (GP) for a check-up.
+Other conditions, such as piles (haemorrhoids) or tears in the anal canal (anal fissures), can also cause these changes. if the symptoms continue, see your general practitioner (GP) for a check-up.

-The main tests for diagnosing anal cancer are:
+The main tests for diagnosing anal cancer are a physical examination and an endoscopy with biopsy.

-The doctor inserts a small, rigid instrument called a proctoscope into your anus to see the lining of the anal canal.
-This may be done under a local or general anaesthetic so that a tissue sample (biopsy) can be taken at the same time.
+The doctor inserts a narrow instrument called a sigmoidoscope or colonoscope into your anus to see the lining of the anal canal.
+This may be done under a general anaesthetic so that a tissue sample (biopsy) can be taken.
 The biopsy will be sent to a laboratory for testing.

-If anal cancer is found, you may need one or more imaging scans to check whether it has spread.
-These scans may include an MRI, an endorectal ultrasound, a CT scan or an FDG-PET/CT scan.
+If anal cancer is found, you may need one or more imaging scans to check if it has spread.
+These scans may include an MRI, an endorectal ultrasound, a CT scan or a PET–CT scan.
 To find out about these tests visit your local Cancer Council website or call Cancer Council 13 11 20.

 Staging anal cancer